SJ-31/Sporothrix-annotation/info/README_Extended.md

  - You can now use the custom genome with snpEff by specifying `<custom_genome_name>` in any commands

 ### BUSCO gene extraction
+The aim of this procedure was to locate each single-copy BUSCO gene in the genome, using them to construct a multiple sequence alignment to determine the phylogenetic distance between each sample.
+BUSCO's output folders specify the locations of each gene in the assembly, but I found these ranges to be too broad: those that I reviewed were far longer than the actual gene length
+- The steps listed below overcome this problem by mapping BUSCO genes to genes specified in the NCBI's gff file.
+Then, a liftover tool is used to find the new locations of the NCBI genes (and thus the BUSCO genes) in the sample assemblies.
 - **Input**
     - GCF_000961545 reference gff and fasta file
     - BUSCO output tables for each assembly